zenetio/Traffic-Car-Classifier/README.md

 ### 3. Model Architecture

-As a data-centric solution, the changes in the model architecture were minimum, when compared with the original LeNet-5 architecture.
+As a data-centric solution, the changes in the model architecture were minimum, when compared with the original LeNet-5 architecture.<br>
+The Figure 6 shows the final model configuration with all layers and the sizes used on each layer.

 <div style="text-align:center">
     <img src="./images/model-summary.png" stype="center" width="500" height="400"/><br>